Please Pass The Peas

-“How luscious lies the pea within the pod” – Emily Dickson wrote and most of us would agree that fresh peas are a hallmark of early summer produce.
+“How luscious lies the pea within the pod” – Emily Dickson wrote.
+I think most of us would agree that fresh peas are a hallmark of early summer produce and have us saying “please pass the peas”.
 The origin of peas is shrouded in mystery as it is a food plant so ancient that the earliest preserved specimens date from 9750 BCE in Thailand.
 Peas are legumes and of the family Fabaceae and is the third largest of the flowering plant families.

 The ancient Greeks and Romans grew peas and hot pea soup was peddled in the streets of Athens while fried peas were sold to spectators instead of popcorn at the Coliseum in Rome.
 They were popular in England in the middle ages and there were to primary varieties – one was a field pea to be fed to animals and the other was called the “greene pea” and appeared often at the dinner table.
 The pea arrived in the Americas with Christopher Columbus and was part of the early colonist’s kitchen gardens.

 Green Peas are easy to grow and can be succession planted to extend the harvest, they are delicious additions to salads, soups and eaten alone.
 The varieties are many, including shelling peas and sweet sugar snaps as well as the snow pea used in Asian cooking.
 “All the essentials of life,” according to Winston Churchill, are only four: hot baths, cold champagne, old brandy and new peas.

 Here are a couple of classic recipes to help you enjoy the bounty of fresh peas and to make your family say “please pass the peas!”

 Serves 4 as a Vegetarian Main Course